AngleProtocol/angle-docs/deprecated/core-module/faq.md

 - Angle Core module is over-collateralized but capital efficient: to issue 1 stablecoin, you only need 1 of collateral, no more.
 - Angle stablecoins' convertibility is not done at the expense of the robustness of the protocol.
 Thanks to its over-collateralized nature, and contrarily to most algorithmic designs, the Core module is still bank run resistant.
 - Because of the swaps between stablecoins and collateral allowed by the Core module, the stablecoins are highly liquid.
-With Angle, people could very easily get stable Euros from their crypto collateral and more generally stablecoins pegged to currencies which are not well represented on-chain.
+With Angle, people could very easily get stable Euros from their crypto collateral and more generally stablecoins pegged to currencies which are not well represented onchain.

 ## Besides stablecoins, what else does the Angle Core module offer?